Table of contents: Windscreen wipers ↓ Is the wiper motor or supply wire… ↓ Removal the windshield wiper motor ↓ Installing a new windshield wiper… ↓

 |

-B. Wipers do not work in stage I | 1.
-Defect in terminal 53 of the wiper motor
+| IN.
+Windscreen wipers do not work in stage I mode | 1.
+Defect in terminal 53 of the windshield wiper motor

-2. No continuity at terminals 53a/53 in the wiper switch |
+2. No conductivity in terminals 53a/53 in the windscreen wiper switch |

-Replace switch |
+Replace the switch |

-C. Windshield wipers do not work in stage II mode | 1.
-No continuity in terminal 53b wire from wiper switch
+| WITH.
+Windscreen wipers do not operate in stage II mode | 1.
+No conductivity in the wire of terminal 53b from the windshield wiper switch

 to the engine

-2. No continuity at terminals 53a/53b in the wiper switch 3.
-Defect in terminal 53b on the wiper motor |
+2. No conductivity in terminals 53a/53b in the windscreen wiper switch 3.
+Defect in terminal 53b on the windshield wiper motor |

-Check wire
+Check the wire

-Replace switch Replace motor |
+Replace the switch Replace the engine |

-D. Windshield wipers only work in step mode II |
+D. Windscreen wipers only work in step mode II |

-No continuity in terminal 53 wire from wiper switch to the engine | Check wire |
+No conductivity in the wire terminal 53 from the windshield wiper switch to the engine | Check the wire |

-E. Windshield wipers do not return to their original position | 1.
-No continuity in terminal 53e wire between wiper switch
+| E. Windscreen wipers do not return to their original position | 1.
+There is no conductivity in the wire of terminal 53e between the windshield wiper switch

-2. Faulty wiper motor |
+2. The windshield wiper motor is faulty |

-Check wire
+Check the wire

-Check with a test lamp: between terminal 53a and ground, the lamp should be on constantly.
-Between terminal 53e and ground, the lamp must go out before reaching parking positions.
-When checking opposite between terminal 53e and positive battery, the lamp should come on before reaching the parking position.
-If not, replace the motor |
+Check with a test lamp: between terminal 53a and ground the lamp should light constantly.
+Between terminal 53e and ground the lamp should go out before reaching parking positions.
+When checking in the opposite direction between terminal 53e and the positive the battery lamp should light before reaching the parking position.
+If not, replace the engine |

-F. Windshield wipers not working at intervals | 1.
-Faulty washer/wiper relay
+| F. Windscreen wipers do not work at intervals | 1.
+The windshield wiper/washer relay is faulty

-2. No continuity in the J terminal wire between the wiper switch and relay 3.
-Defect in the contact of terminal J in the wiper switch |
+2. No continuity in the wire of terminal J between the windshield wiper switch and relay 3.
+Defect in the contact of terminal J in the windshield wiper switch |

 Replace

-Check wire Replace switch |
+Check the wire Replace the switch |

 G.

-Intermittent wipers won't turn off
+Intermittent wiper mode does not turn off

 |